Being a Good Dad Starts With Being a Good Husband

 They watch:

-- How their mom is spoken to
+- How their mom is treated

 - Whether disagreements end in resolution or distance